jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 });
 ```

-**Problems:**
+**Problems with this approach:**

-- Different test patterns for success vs failure
+**1. Different test patterns for success vs failure**

+Success cases return values.
+Failure cases throw exceptions.
+Your test setup changes based on what you're testing.

-- Hard to test partial failures or recovery logic
+**2. Hard to test partial failures or recovery logic**

+When you need to test "what happens after step 3 fails but step 4 succeeds", you're setting up complex mocking scenarios.

-- Exception inspection is cumbersome
+**3. Exception inspection is cumbersome**

+You can't easily check error details or multiple error conditions without nested try/catch blocks or special matchers.

 ### Testing neverthrow: Uniform Structure